 - Which language should you use to engage with your user to drive sales and increase the trust between the user and you?

 - Is there any specific area you find that the users will be willing to respond more?

-STEP 4: Preparing the Strategy
+Step 4: Preparing the Strategy

 Draw the strategy that will ensure that you reach your end goal.
 Do not hesitate to include pictures, videos, reviews, or anything that can help keep the user engaged and reach the end goal.

-STEP 5: Implementing the Strategy
+Step 5: Implementing the Strategy

 When you design your strategy, it is important to implement it to get the desired output.
 You can design campaigns and prioritize the campaigns and run them across the different pages of your website.

-STEP 6: Measuring the Sucess
+Step 6: Measuring the Success

 It is important to measure website personalization's success not just for mapping the performance but also for determining the ROI on the campaign and whether they are working or not.
 The efforts should be measured during the early stages of implementation, mid-stage implementation, and the last stage of the implementation.